MetaCubeX/geo/README.md

 which will help users who use GeoIP functionality as IPList or IPSet.

 For sources such as MaxMind and sing-geoip, which only have a single possible result, according to the principle of Occam's razor, there is no need to convert to Meta-geoip database.
+In the other hand, when there is only a single result, the data structure of Meta-geoip and sing-geoip is completely consistent, and even compatible with the parsing logic.

 Clash.Meta supports all of these databases, so everything is well. :-)